 Thrill seekers don’t need to stray far from the beaten path in The Bend when looking their next adventure.
-Located right in downtown South Bend, the East Race Waterway offers the challenge of a white water rafting course without having to leave the city.
-It’s one of our premier attractions.
-And one you don’t want to miss on your next visit.
+Located right in downtown South Bend, the East Race Waterway offers the challenge of a whitewater rafting course without having to leave the city.

 Before transforming into the first man-made white water rafting course built in North America, the east race helped shape South Bend into a city of industry.
 Companies in South Bend for years relied on the east race to heat and power their factories using a steam-powered generator.